Ti1mmy/Seeded-Team-Generator/README.md

-# Seeded-Duo-Generator
+# Seeded-Team-Generator
-A seeded duo generator in Python 3!
+A seeded team generator in Python 3!

-Compiled executable can be found in [releases](https://github.com/Ti1mmy/Seeded-Duo-Generator/releases)!
+Compiled executable can be found in [releases](https://github.com/Ti1mmy/Seeded-Duo-Generator/releases).

 ## About
 Short script that will create a seeded list of teams from a set list of players.
 Useful for tournaments/picking teams for literally anything.